Head Basketball Coach

 Assistant Basketball Coach

-Kelsi Pack, a native of Mandeville, LA, is going into her first season as assistant coach.
+Kelsi Pack, a native of Mandeville, LA, is going into her second season as assistant coach.
 Pack graduated from Wofford College in 2008 with a degree in Biology and a concentration in Secondary Education.
 She played basketball throughout her college career, and holds numerous records including a 300 point season in 2006-2007 that earned her preseason All-Conference slot.
 Pack began her coaching career as an assistant at Chapman High School in 2008 and was soon after promoted to head.
 At the helm of the girls basketball program, she led Chapman to three playoff appearances in her four year tenure, including one collegiate athlete signee.
-Pack and her husband, Will, are proud foster and foreign exchange parents and currently live in the Spartanburg area.
+Pack and her husband, Will, are proud parents of baby boy Nathanael Tyler born Sept.
+4th along with being foster parents, while currently live in the Spartanburg area.